List of Marvel Comics characters: H: Bruce Bravelle

 The Human Top (or just the Top) is a Golden Age superhero appearing in American comic books published by Marvel Comics.
 The character appeared in two stories published by Timely Comics (the predecessor of Marvel Comics) in 1940 and 1942, and not since then.
 His real name is Bruce Bravelle.
 He is called "the Human Top" in the story titles but just "the Top" within the body of the stories.

 Bravelle appeared in a ten-page backstory ("The Origin of the Human Top") in the first (and only) edition of Red Raven Comics, cover-dated August 1940, with script and artwork by Dick Briefer.
 Bravelle's second appearance was in the backstory "The Red Terror" in Tough Kid Squad, cover-dated March 1942.

 Bruce Bravelle was a test subject for a scientist who was trying to find a way to nourish the human body with electrical currents instead of food.
 In the middle of one of the tests, a bolt of lightning struck the castle in which the experiment was being conducted, causing an opposing magnetic flow and giving Bravelle the ability to spin around at superhuman speed when he crosses his wrists or is exposed to electricity.
 He can fly, drill his way through walls, and deflect bullets.
 He can operate underwater and travel at a speed of up to 250 mph.
 His bullet-deflecting and wall-drilling powers are created by the intense whirlwind which he generates when spinning.

-In his first adventure (published in 1940), the Top thwarts a bank robbery and is accused of being a thief when the bank manager personally keeps the returned money, but ultimately exposes the manager.

-In his second adventure (published in 1942), the Top fought and defeated a sinister criminal mastermind called the Red Terror.
-The Red Terror and his goons derail and rob a train and escape in a zeppelin.
-The Top tracks them to their hideout in an abandoned mine and kills them all as they attempt to escape.